 The typical wedding invite size is 5×7, which uses a A7 envelope.
 I am a huge fan of the Euro Flap Style sold at Paper Source, which run about $5 for 10 envelopes, however you can get A7 Euro Flap envelopes at EnvelopeMall.com for $18.95 for 100 envelopes.
 HUGE savings.
-They have alot of the same colors as PS for wayyyy cheaper.
+They have many of the same colors as Paper Source for WAY cheaper.

-If you don’t want to create your own template, you can get a envelope liner template set from Paper Source that contains clear plastic templates to make envelope liners in these sizes: 4bar, A2, A6, A7, A9, 5 3/4″ square, 6 1/2″ square.
-The kit costs $10.95 and if you see yourself using it alot in the future for projects, I think it’s a good investment because the templates will hold up well over time.
-But if you don’t want to buy the templates, then here’s an envelope liner tutorial to make them yourself:
+If you don’t want to create your own template, you could also get a envelope liner template set from Paper Source that contains clear plastic templates to make envelope liners in these sizes: 4bar, A2, A6, A7, A9, 5 3/4″ square, 6 1/2″ square.
+The kit costs $10.95 and if you see yourself using it alot in the future for projects, I think it’s a good investment because the templates should hold up well over time.
+But if you don’t want to buy the templates either, then here’s an envelope liner tutorial to make them yourself!

 What you need: